 ARDC will be engaging with stakeholders regarding the draft agenda in June and July 2021 to measure interest, prioritise actions, and hear new ideas.
 Engagement will continue on identified priorities thereafter in the context of an implementation plan that will be developed in response to the consultation.

-Please subscribe to the ARDC newsletter to be notified of additional events related to the Research Software Agenda.
+Please subscribe to the ARDC newsletter to be notified of additional events or outcomes related to the Research Software Agenda.

 An initial outcomes from the agenda validation have been presented at: